From the beginning, Humanoids has embodied creative innovation, a fiercely independent spirit, and a drive to break new ground.

 Later, with Swiss entrepreneur Fabrice Giger taking over the company from media giant Hachette, Humanoids became completely international in its thinking and creative process, with artists and writers from multiple countries working together to create art and stories with global appeal.

-Fabrice Giger, CEO and Publisher
+Fabrice Giger, CEO

 In 1998, Humanoids opened a branch in Los Angeles to introduce its creators and titles to North American audiences and work with local talent.
 So far, it is the only comic book publisher of European origin to have achieved a successful presence in the English speaking markets, where its catalogue is exploited under the Humanoids brand and various imprints.